 Children lie for multiple reasons.
 They may want to avoid an unpleasant task, protect someone else, avoid punishment or impress other kids.
 Your child may also make up lies to support his imagination.
-While you can't keep your child from lying, you can teach your child about its consequences.
+While you can’t keep your child from lying, you can teach your child about its consequences with activities about lying.

 The Lying King